42BV/restzilla/README.md

 ### Service ###

-It is also possible to create a custom service implementation by implementing the CrudService interface.
-Or you could simply overwrite the AbstractCrudService class:
+It is also possible to use a custom service, by implementing our CrudService interface.
+Or you could overwrite the AbstractCrudService template class:

 ```java
 @Service